KQM-git/TCL/docs/resources/compendiums/elemental-gauges.md

 # Elemental Gauge Database

 Elemental Gauge is denoted as a number and a letter.
-The number represents the amount of elemental units applied.
-Aura application has an Aura Tax (0.8x modifier).
+The number represents the amount of elemental units applied. aura application has an aura Tax (0.8x modifier).
 The letter \(A/B/C\) denotes the decay rate of an elemental aura:

 * A = 11.875s per A
 * B = 7.5s per B